 Cost: Basic is $3.99 Premium is $8.99

 Features: The Keto Diet App was created for those following a Ketogenic lifestyle.
-Many Keto dieters love this app net carbs can be tracked without having to do manual calculations, which is an important part of the Keto diet.
+Many Keto dieters love this app net carbs can be tracked without having to do manual calculations, which is an essential part of the Keto diet.

 Cost: 100% free

 Features: Nutritional information, weight chart and journal, exercise diary, and a collection of healthy recipes.
-You don’t have to pay anything for this app and you can still track what you’re eating.
+You don’t have to pay anything for this app, and you can still track what you’re eating.
 This app helps you lead a healthy lifestyle by helping you track your exercise and food.

 - Fat Secret…free & does the same as all the others.
 I just like the way it works better than the others I’ve tried.

 Features: Want to succeed in the Keto diet?
 This app may be for you!
 You will get access to free recipes, offline reading, recipe suggestions, shopping lists, intuitive ingredient shopping, and even a Keto Diet Beginner’s Guide.
 You truly get all the Keto basics for FREE.

 Features: This app may be free and straightforward, but it does have plenty of features.
 You can see macros, monitor electrolytes, get meal ideas, barcode scanning, find low carb items near you, restaurant menus, thousands of keto-specific recipes, and record what you eat.
 It has a clean interface that is easy to control, and you can share it with friends.

 - I use Senza.
 Also, I love it.
 Especially if we have to go out to eat.
 It’ll tell us what is keto-friendly on the menu and let us track it easily.
 If it doesn’t have a recipe, I can always add it, and they usually update and save it sometime between the time I add and the next day.
 It gives great recipes also!